 Until we address it — and what a great topic it is, for which I have prepared some great Spin Doctor material as well as some long-gestating WAKE OF LIBERTY stuff — keep an eye out for extremism, the constructive and/or forward-thinking kind, and don’t listen to the naysayers and ho-hummers.
 Don’t let yourselves be cured from your predilections, not by today’s mental health industry standards, not if you want to retain the special kind of boundary-smashing magic that comes pack and parcel with the human experience.

 And if you feel that it’s getting too much for you at times, write it down.
-Put a little of what you’re feeling in words.
 It works wonders, writing things down.
-It keeps the balancing mechanisms in operation, plus it offers you something to look back to, reminisce — most importantly, something with which to ascertain your life, see where you came from so that you may figure out where to go next.
+You have something to look back to, helping you maintain the balance — something with which to ascertain your life, see where you came from so that you may figure out where to go next.

 We’ve been doing this since the beginning of language.
-Our politics and literature and religion and science, all our activities at large, are chronicled and recorded, archived and reexamined as time streams along.
+Our politics and literature, religion and science, all our activities at large are chronicled and recorded, archived and reexamined as time streams along.
 Our history offers us insight on the lengths and heights and distances to which we have come during our long journey ahead.

 We do glorify the extremes after all.
 It’s tricky business, but when done constructively, with the bigger picture in mind, great things come out of it.

 I wish you a wonderful, extraordinary, thoroughly consequential time.

 From your pathologically provocative and far-traveling Spin Doctor,

 Eyes open, mind sharp.